A financial literacy and personal safety workbook. Your numbers from Part A carry over. This is not a suspicious question. It is a math question.

 | "My parents would not understand us" | This means: do not tell the people responsible for keeping you safe |

-If something in this workbook made you think of a real situation — you are not in trouble.
+You are not in trouble.
 You have not done anything wrong.
 And you have options.

 "There is someone who has been giving me things and I am not sure what they want.
 Can I talk to you about it?"